 What is Adderall?

-Adderall is a stimulant medication given to sufferers of Attention Deficit Hyperactivity Disorder (ADHD).
+Adderall is a stimulant medication for those with Attention Deficit Hyperactivity Disorder (ADHD).
 It contains a mixture of amphetamine and dextroamphetamine (1).
 These chemicals stimulate parts of the central nervous system that are responsible for impulse control and hyperactivity.
 It can also be used to treat narcolepsy.
 There are several risks associated with Adderall, including the fact that it can become addictive.
-Also, because of its many performance boosting functions, a lot of people without an Adderall prescription use the drug to help them concentrate, stay awake, and perform better.
+Also, because of its many performance boosting functions, a lot of people without a prescription use the drug.
+The use is to help them concentrate, stay awake, and perform better.
 This can lead to addiction and the need for Adderall abuse treatment.

 What is ADHD?